signalfx/lambda-nodejs/README.md

 1. Run `node-lambda deploy -f deploy.env` to deploy to AWS, which will use any environment variables configured in `.env`.
 For example:

+#### Unit Tests in IntelliJ IDEA

+1. Install Jasmine IDE plugin

+2. Create a new run configuration and point it to Jasmine config file `.../signalfx/lambda-nodejs/spec/config/jasmine.json`

 ```
 AWS_ENVIRONMENT=
 AWS_PROFILE=